-Molds are pervasive in both indoor and outdoor environments.
-Active mold growth and odors indicate that too much moisture is present.
+Moisture is the most common cause of mold growth.
+Although molds are pervasive in both indoor and outdoor environments, active mold growth and odors indicate that too much moisture is present.
 Indoor mold growth occurs when spores land on wet materials that can be a food source for mold.
 Mold growth indoors points to the presence of a water source, which can include leaks from plumbing or roofs, floods, condensation, or entry via the building exterior.
 Mold and fungal growth may also happen when indoor relative humidity is in more than 70 percent for a few days.
 When building materials become water-damaged, appropriate actions must be taken to prevent mold exposure

 The best way to prevent mold growth is to prevent/control water that is entering and exiting a building.
 Controlling moisture and preventing mold growth avoids damage to building materials and prevents mold exposures that can lead to allergic reactions, including asthma.
 Methods for controlling water in a building include: